 Complete/Maintaining

-Southwestern is in the process of fundraising and implementing new processes to bolster the University’s high-impact experience programs.
-During the 2023-2024 fiscal year, philanthropic contributions and pledges for current-use and endowed high-impact experiences exceeded $283,000.
-In Spring 2023, Southwestern hired a new Director of Academic Internships to provide clear pathways for student internships, including working collaboratively with the Center for Career and Professional Development staff.
-In Summer 2024, Southwestern hired its first Director of Public Engagement to turn the work of the university outwards and build sustainable, mutually-beneficial partnerships, including via community-engaged learning.
-In Fall 2024, Southwestern merged two programs – SCOPE and FSP – into a single one, SURF (Southwestern Undergraduate Research with Faculty), which will support and bolster engagement by a diversity of faculty and students from across the University in faculty-mentored research.
-By continuing to expand these opportunities and refine processes, Southwestern is on track to ensure that all students graduate with two high-impact experiences, setting them up for success in their future endeavors.
+Southwestern students have access to two high-impact experiences.
+Since 2021, philanthropic contributions and pledges for current-use and endowed high-impact experiences exceeded $6 million.
+In Summer 2024, Southwestern hired its first Director of Public Engagement via the $1,287,000 Mellon Grant, to turn the work of the University outwards and build sustainable, mutually-beneficial partnerships, including via community-engaged learning.
+In Fall 2024, Southwestern merged two programs – SCOPE and FSP – into a single one, SURF (Southwestern Undergraduate Research with Faculty), to provide more student access to faculty-student research opportunities.
+By continuing to expand these opportunities and refine processes, Southwestern has provided the opportunity for students to participate in two high-impact experiences, setting them up for success in their future endeavors.

 - 1.3Develop a new academic advising program that starts with first-year professional advisors and transitions to faculty/staff advisors